 Treatments like massage, acupuncture, electrotherapy etc. can help to alleviate the symptoms e.g. pain and stiffness that you experience, but they don’t actually affect the healing processes that happens inside your cells.
 What your body needs to recover is the right mixture of rest and exercise.
 It will all make sense when you read the sections below.

-There are 3 phases in the healing process of injuries.
+There are three phases in the healing process of injuries.

-How long these phases last for, depends on how badly you’ve injured yourself.
-There’s also always some overlap between when one phase stops and the next one starts.
+How long these phases last depends on how badly you’ve injured yourself.
+And there’s an overlap between when one phase stops and the next one starts.

 Your body’s most important mission in this world is survival.
 It is always worried about the possibility of starvation and as a result won’t waste energy on things it thinks that you don’t need.